What Kind of Degree Do I Need to Become a Rehabilitation Counselor?

 Bachelors in Rehabilitation Counseling

-Bachelor's programs in Counseling or Psychology are excellent choices, since they can provide you with a stable foundation in learning about the human brain, cognitive ability, and the different types of disabilities that require rehabilitation services.
-As you can learn at this level, disabilities can potentially stem from genetic predisposition, injury or accident, or even through addiction and drug abuse.
+Bachelor's programs in Counseling or Psychology are excellent choices on the path to becoming a certified rehabilitation counselor.
+They provide a foundation in brain science and cognitive ability, the different disabilities that require rehabilitation services, and disabilities’ causes, including genetic predisposition, injury or accident, or addiction and substance abuse.

 Masters in Rehabilitation Counseling

-In a Master in Rehabilitation Counseling program, students usually become more specified in their curriculum.
-This allows for a more focused approach at learning about how people with disabilities suffer when trying to live productive lives and how you can help.
+In a master’s in rehabilitation counseling program, students engage in a more specific curriculum.
+This allows for a more focused approach in learning about the obstacles people with disabilities face and how you can help.

-Master's degrees in Rehabilitation Counseling, Mental Health Counseling, Counseling, or Counseling Psychology are great choices at this level, since they focus on the methods for providing counseling services to people within the community.
-These programs can also help students learn about the various ethical concerns, laws, and privacy matters that appear regularly in this type of career.
+Master's degrees in Rehabilitation Counseling, Mental Health Counseling, Counseling, or Counseling Psychology are strong choices at this level, as they focus on methods of providing counseling services.
+These programs can also help students learn about the various ethical concerns, laws, and privacy issues that arise regularly in the field.

 Doctoral Programs Focused on Rehabilitation Counseling